Steering¶

 There are three things you do in Steering, in roughly this order:

-2. Accept, correct, or delete the answer — Read the answer and decide:
+- Accept, reject, correct, or delete the answer — Read the answer and decide:

-• Accept if the answer is good.
-The correction is marked accepted and used as a positive signal for future generations.
+- Accept if the answer is good.
+Mention records it as accepted and uses it as a positive signal for future generations.
+The question and answer then leave the conversation view.

-• Correct if the answer is wrong.
+- Correct if the answer is wrong.
 Explain what is wrong and what the correct answer should be.
 Mention records your feedback as a corrected outcome and uses it to steer future answers about the same subject.
+Corrected records stay in the conversation so you can review what you taught — on web they collapse to a single row showing the question, and you click the row to expand the original answer, your correction, and the improved answer.

-• Delete the correction record entirely if it was a one-off you don't want to keep.
-You cannot ask a new question while the most recent one is still pending — accept or correct it first.
+- Delete a pending or corrected record if it was a one-off you don't want to keep.
+You cannot ask a new question while the most recent one is still pending — accept, reject, or correct it first.

-3. Resolve contradictions — The "pending questions" sidebar (web) — or the Mention's questions screen (mobile) — lists any contradictions Mention has detected in your sources.
+- Resolve contradictions — The Mention's questions sidebar (web) — or the Conflicts tab (mobile) — surfaces things Mention needs your help with, grouped into Conflicts and Unanswered.
+The Conflicts group lists any contradictions Mention has detected in your sources.
 For each one, you can:

 Corrections feed directly into how Mention generates content for your members.
 When an admin marks an answer as wrong and explains the correct version, Mention treats that explanation as a strong, organization-specific signal: future Articles, SOPs, and member Q&A answers about the same subject reflect the corrected version.